timovv/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/anonymousModel/inRequest/happensAtBodyParameter/should_flatten_alias_if_spread_in_the_payload_with_optional_parameters.md

-# Should flatten alias if spread in the payload with optional parameters
+# only: Should flatten alias if spread in the payload with optional parameters

 ## TypeSpec